mharen/mharen.github.io/blog/2011/2011-03-feature-complete-vs-complete-features.md

 As a business software developer, I see how this can happen.
 When a project is under strain, there’s pressure to implement the bare minimum to meet the feature’s requirements and put off less tangible things like a good user experience for the next version.

-But of course that next version has its own pressure. <strong>If you don’t constantly apply pressure to improve usability—a difficult to measure, but critical feature—your product will falter</strong>.
+But of course that next version has its own pressure. **If you don’t constantly apply pressure to improve usability—a difficult to measure, but critical feature—your product will falter**.
 That is, you can increase a product’s feature set by throwing more and more into it to make it look better on matrix comparisons, but this will come at the expense of the actual product as a whole.

 Think back to the original iPhone.
 Apple introduced it’s first phone into a stable market owned by big names like Windows, Palm and RIM/Blackberry.
 This first iPhone lacked a lot of features I bet most would have considered show stoppers:  <li>Copy/paste</li>  <li>Old network technology (Edge vs. 3g)</li>  <li>Poor battery life; non-replaceable battery</li>